How to Grow a Crystal Rainbow

 Supplies needed for this Rainbow Crystal

-Make certain to let the kids help out with this.
-Be there for parental supervision but have them help out with the steps.
+Make sure to let the kids help out with this.
+Be present for parental supervision, but have them assist with the steps.

 Most of these steps are super simple and are great for the kids.
-They’ll start by twisting together the different colored stems so make certain that they do that to start the project.
+They’ll start by twisting the different-colored stems together, so make sure they do that to begin the project.

-If they’re having a hard time with this step, show them the visual below.
-Some kids are visual learners and this might be just what they need!
+If they’re having trouble with this step, show them the visual below.
+Some kids are visual learner,s and this might be just what they need!

 How long does it take to grow a crystal rainbow?

-This is actually a quick process.
-They’ll start making crystals almost immediately but you’ll want to give them at least 24 hours to do their thing fully.
+This is a quick process.
+They’ll start making crystals almost immediately, but you’ll want to give them at least 24 hours to fully complete the process.

-You’ll notice that once that timeframe is up, the growing of the crystals is done.
+You’ll notice that once that timeframe is up, the growth of the crystals is done.

 Are borax crystals safe?

-While this is a great learning project, make certain that the kids don’t try to put this in their mouths.
+While this is a great learning project, ensure that the kids don’t try to put it in their mouths.
 It’s not safe for them to eat or ingest.

 Why didn’t my borax crystals work?